openssl/technical-policies/policies/coding-style.md

 some random integer loop counter, it should probably be called `i` or `j`.
 Apart from that, avoid single-letter names, in particular when they can be visually confusing, such as `I` and `O`.

-Calling a varable `loop_counter` is non-productive, if there is no chance of it being mis-understood.
-Similarly, `tmp` can be just about any type of variable that is used to hold a temporary value.
+Calling a variable `loop_counter` is non-productive, if there is no chance of it being mis-understood.
+Use simple variable names like `tmp` and `name` as long as they are non-ambiguous in the given context.

 If you are afraid that someone might mix up your local variable names, perhaps the function is too long; see Chapter 6.